Absolute Pressure (Pabs): is the sum of gauge pressure and atmospheric pressure: Pabs = Pg + Patm

 Floodback: happens when liquid refrigerant from the evaporator entering the compressor during system operation.
 It takes place if the evaporator coil freezes over(it may happen if the evaporator’s fan doesn’t work properly) if the refrigerant is overcharged, the superheat setting sets too low or using an unsuitable capillary tube, and if the expansion valve not functioning or not functioning properly.
 Floodback leads to compressor failure.
-This subject will be explained in detail next chapters.

 Flooded System: It is a refrigeration system in which liquid refrigerant fills most of the evaporator.